AmilaDestro/API-tests-sample/README.md

 This is a project with API tests sample using RestAssured and TestNG.

 **Assumptions:**
-- Search results are present for words with length 3 and more symbols.
+- Search is conducted for a keyword with length 3 and more symbols.
 - Both Latin and Cyrillic symbols are supported as well as digits and special symbols.
 - When less than 3 symbols are entered an empty array is returned.
 - When empty string is used as a keyword the request is processed with 404 status code.
 - When request is sent to an invalid endpoint 404 status code is returned too.

-Implemented test cases:
+Automated test cases:

 **Case 1.
-Send GET request to valid URL with relevant keyword.**
+Send GET request to valid URL with valid keyword related to existing products or services.**

-GIVEN a valid page URL 'https://www.vodafone.ua/api/search/' and relevant keyword
+GIVEN valid URL 'https://www.vodafone.ua/api/search/' and valid keyword

 WHEN GET request is sent to:
 https://www.vodafone.ua/api/search/{keyword}